Stefanie Heinzmann: Early life and career beginnings

 Heinzmann was born in Visp in the canton of Valais in Switzerland.
 She is the only daughter of Berti and Albi Heinzmann-Martig, and younger sister of Claudio Heinzmann, a music manager and singer-songwriter on his own.
 Heinzmann attended the commercial school for athletes and artists at the Kollegium Brig.

 In 2005, she started her music career as the lead singer of the rock band Bigfisch.
 Their first single "Chumm ins Wallis" (Swiss German for "Come to Valais") became a local airplay success and was voted "Biggest Valais Hit of the Year" by local radio station Radio Rottu Oberwallis (RRO) in 2007.
-In summer 2007, her brother convinced Heinzmann to take part in Stefan Raab's talent contest SSDSDSSWEMUGABRTLAD, organised by commercial television channel ProSieben.
-She was picked as one of the 20 contestants for the show, and with her interpretations of soul, jazz and funk classics by the likes of Macy Gray, Norah Jones and Joss Stone, she managed to qualify for the final show on 10 January 2008.
-There, Heinzmann performed two songs, "Only So Much Oil in the Ground," a Tower of Power cover, and "My Man Is a Mean Man," which was specifically selected for her.
+In summer 2007, her brother convinced Heinzmann to take part in Stefan Raab's talent contest SSDSDSSWEMUGABRTLAD, organized by commercial television channel ProSieben.
+She was picked as one of the 20 contestants for the show, and with her interpretations of soul, jazz, and funk classics by the likes of Macy Gray, Norah Jones, and Joss Stone, she managed to qualify for the final show on 10 January 2008.
+There, Heinzmann performed two songs, "Only so much Oil in the Ground", a Tower of Power cover, and "My Man is a mean Man," which was specifically selected for her.
 Through televoting, the audience chose Heinzmann as the winner of the show, beating the two remaining contestants, Steffi List and Gregor Meyle.
-The music video for "My Man Is a Mean Man" was shot during the night of the final and premiered on German television channels days later.
+The music video for "My Man is a mean Man" was shot during the night of the final and premiered on German television channels days later.